BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     This option will just make sure that the sources of matching packages are checked out.
 Bob will still try to find matching binary artifacts to skip the actual compilation of these packages.
-See the ``--download`` option to control what is built and what is downloaded.
+See the ``--download`` and ``--download-layer`` option to control what is built and what is downloaded.

 ``--audit``
     Generate an audit trail when building.